Jerick McKinnon: 2014 season

-McKinnon was selected in the 3rd round (96th overall) by the Minnesota Vikings in the 2014 NFL draft.
+McKinnon was selected in the third round (96th overall) by the Minnesota Vikings in the 2014 NFL draft.
 He was the seventh running back to be selected that year.
 The pick was obtained as part of the Percy Harvin trade to Seattle in 2013.

 As a rookie, McKinnon led the Vikings with a 4.8 yard per carry average and ranked second on the team in rushing yards despite only playing in 11 games with six starts.
-In the season opener against the St. Louis Rams on September 7, he caught his first NFL pass from Matt Cassel, which went for one yard.
-He recorded a pair of 100-yard games on the season, with the first of them coming in Week 4 against the Atlanta Falcons with 135 yards rushing on 18 carries with a long of 55, which was the fifth-longest run by a rookie running back in the NFL in 2014.
+In the season opener against the St. Louis Rams, he caught his first NFL pass from Matt Cassel, which went for one yard.
+McKinnon recorded a pair of 100-yard games on the season, with the first of them coming in Week 4 against the Atlanta Falcons with 135 yards rushing on 18 carries with a long of 55, which was the fifth-longest run by a rookie running back in the NFL in 2014.
 He became the first Vikings rookie to break the 100-yard mark since Adrian Peterson did it back in 2007.
 The second of them came against the Buffalo Bills' No. 1-ranked rush defense in Week 7 (103 yards on 19 attempts).

-He started his first career game against the Detroit Lions in Week 6, joining fellow rookie quarterback Teddy Bridgewater as the first quarterback/running back rookie starting tandem since 1961 for the Vikings when Fran Tarkenton and Tommy Mason opened the Detroit game in 1961.
-He finished the game with 40 yards on 11 carries and 42 yards on 6 receptions.
-He missed the game against the Carolina Panthers on November 30 and his promising rookie campaign ended when he was placed on injured reserve on December 6.
-Overall, McKinnon finished his rookie year with 538 rushing yards and 135 receiving yards.
+McKinnon started his first career game against the Detroit Lions in Week 6, joining fellow rookie quarterback Teddy Bridgewater as the first quarterback/running back rookie starting tandem since 1961 for the Vikings when Fran Tarkenton and Tommy Mason opened the Detroit game in 1961.
+McKinnon finished the 17–3 loss with 11 carries for 40 yards and six receptions for 42 yards.
+He missed the game against the Carolina Panthers on November 30 and his promising rookie campaign ended when he was placed on injured reserve six days later.

+McKinnon finished his rookie year with 113 carries for 538 yards and 27 receptions for 135 yards in 11 games and six starts.